joecox/231/hw5/hw5.markdown

     l4: res := a[n];        // wpl4 = WP(..., true) = a != null && 0 >= n >= a.length
     ~~~

-    The entire code have the weakest precondition:
+    The entire code has the weakest precondition:

     ~~~
     WP(code, true) = wpl1 =